Quantum Coherence and Anomalous Work Extraction in Qubit Gate Dynamics: Practical example of a simple two-qubit circuit

 where $\mathcal{W}_{if}^\mathcal{U}[\hat{\rho}]\coloneqq 2E(1+\delta_{i,0}\delta_{f,3})(q_{fi}^\mathcal{U}(\hat{\rho})-q^\mathcal{U}_{if}(\hat{\rho}))$.
-The single $\mathcal{W}_{if}$ takes into account of the contribution to the work of all the processes that couple the eigenstates $\ket{E_i}$ and $\ket{E_f}$, the results are reported in Fig.~\ref{fig:qp_CNOTHH}(d).
+Each $\mathcal{W}_{if}$ takes into account the contribution to the work of all the processes that couple the eigenstates $\ket{E_i}$ and $\ket{E_f}$, the results are reported in Fig.~\ref{fig:qp_CNOTHH}(d).
 We observe that there are well separated regions in which the extractable work takes different sign.
-For $\varphi\in(0,\pi/2)\cup(3\pi/2,2\pi)$, the injection of coherences is detrimental, since the extractable work is largely negative and so the transformation incurs a significant energetic cost.
-On the other hand, $\varphi\in(\pi/2,\pi)\cup(\pi,3\pi/2)$, the extractable work becomes positive and the coherence injection results to be advantageous.
-Specifically, the positive extractable work is mainly affected by $\mathcal{W}_{03}$, which is the work contribution coming from energy exchange processess between the lowest and the highest energy states.
-The latter brings a significant positive contribution that derives from the negativity of the MHQ (see Fig.~\ref{fig:qp_CNOTHH}(a)), and, as a result, there is a process of the form $\ket{E_i} \rightarrow \ket{E_f}$ (with $E_i < E_f$) that is anomalously responsible for the emergence of positive extractable work, although not exclusively.
+For $\varphi\in(0,\pi/2)\cup(3\pi/2,2\pi)$, the presence of coherences is detrimental, since the extractable work is largely negative and so the transformation incurs a significant energetic cost.
+On the other hand, $\varphi\in(\pi/2,\pi)\cup(\pi,3\pi/2)$, the extractable work becomes positive and the presence of coherences becomes advantageous.
+Specifically, the positive extractable work is mainly affected by $\mathcal{W}_{03}$, which is the work contribution coming from energy exchange processes between the lowest and the highest energy states.
+The latter brings a significant positive contribution that derives from the negativity of the MHQ (see Fig.~\ref{fig:qp_CNOTHH}(a)), and, as a result, a process of the form $\ket{E_i} \rightarrow \ket{E_f}$ (with $E_i < E_f$)occurs, which is anomalously responsible for the emergence of positive extractable work, although not exclusively.